 This is a circular walk around the magnificent Cheddar Gorge in Somerset.
-It is England's largest gorge at 400 feet deep and three miles long and one of the most magnificent natural visitor attractions in the country.
+It's England's largest gorge at 400 feet deep and three miles long making it one of the most magnificent natural visitor attractions in the country.
 It was formed during the last Ice Age when water from melting glaciers formed a river, which gradually carved into the limestone rock creating the spectacular steep cliffs you can see today.

 This walk is the popular 4 mile circular route around the gorge.
 It begins at the National Trust shop and information centre where you can pick up more details on this walk which includes some steep climbs, rugged paths and easier woodland sections.
 Please keep to the signed footpaths as it is dangerous to depart from these.

 Widlife on the route includes Peregrine falcons and Buzzards which nest in the gorge.
 Also look out for the rare feral Soay sheep, feral goats and ponies.

 If you would like to continue your walk you could pick up the West Mendip Way walking route which runs past the gorge.
 Cyclists can reach the gorge on the Strawberry Line cycle route.